hamonk/hamonk.github.io/_posts/2020-12-05-plant_pathology.md

 # Context
 This page is my write-up for the [plant pathology kaggle competition](https://www.kaggle.com/c/plant-pathology-2020-fgvc7/overview)

-I worked on this for 2 weeks as part of the FastChai and Kaggle: [Group based Projects](https://forums.fast.ai/t/fastchai-and-kaggle-group-based-projects/81384) organized by Sanyam Bhutani.
+I worked on this for 4 weeks as part of the FastChai and Kaggle: [Group based Projects](https://forums.fast.ai/t/fastchai-and-kaggle-group-based-projects/81384) organized by Sanyam Bhutani.
-Each sprint, small groups work on past kaggle competitions.
+Each sprint (each sprint is 2 weeks long), small groups work on past kaggle competitions.

 For this one, I worked 2 sprints and reached top 12%.
 I'm happy with the result!

+To be short, here's what worked well for me: 5-fold training, pseudo-labelling augmentation, se-resnext50 pretrained models, 320x512 images, TTA, augmentation (rotate, zoom, flip, contrast, brightness), LabelSmoothingCrossEntropy loss function, managing duplicates.

 I worked with Isaac Flath on this project - see his blog [here](https://isaac-flath.github.io/blog)